Midax2/AI_LAB/README.md

 Laboratory 2 task: Implement a genetic algorithm to solve the knapsack problem (my code is located in the file for_students.py).

-Laboratory 3 task: Implement the min-max and alpha-beta algorithms for tic-tac-toe game (not yet done).
+Laboratory 3 task: Implement the min-max and alpha-beta algorithms for connect4 game.